 In many ways we are the same as we ever have been - food fanatics, who are boldly entrepreneurial and adventurous.
-B Corp certification might be a way of measuring and acknowledging our commitment to be a business that is a force for good, 66 Culture doesn't happen by accident, and we believe that you have to be very clear about the values that you stand for.

-but we feel it is formalising a spirit that has always been part of Bigham's.
+B Corp certification might be a way of measuring and acknowledging our commitment to be a business that is a force for good, but we feel it is formalising a spirit that has always been part of Bigham's.
 In other ways, we have changed quite a bit.
 As we have become bigger, we have had to adopt more formal process and structure.
 We have had to become organised to do things in a way that is repeatable, and understandable to everyone.
 We have had to delegate decision making and empower teams, and this means we have needed higher quality managers and to upskill leadership across the business.